xmaxcooking/composarr/README.md

 > **Note**: The plugins' order and configurations are crucial for ensuring the best quality and compatibility.
 Adjust them as per your specific requirements.

+### 13. Recyclarr Setup

+- Open the recyclarr.yml file
+  - replace localhost with your IP.
+  - Add your radarr and sonarr API keys.
+- Restart the recyclarr container

 ---

 ### Wrapping Up

-With all these configurations, you've now set up a robust media stack and you can now add
+With all these configurations, you've now set up a robust media stack and you can now add all your indexers to prowlarr and start selecting media on overseer.

+> **Note**: Use the flaresolverr tag if necessary

 Should you encounter any issues or need further guidance, please refer to the individual documentation of each service or raise an issue on our [GitHub repository](https://github.com/xmaxcooking/composarr/issues).

 Happy streaming! 🎬

+### Credits

+A special shoutout to [Dr Frankenstein](https://drfrankenstein.co.uk/) for his invaluable contribution and dedication to the Docker community.
+His in-depth tutorials on Synology Docker have paved the way for many enthusiasts and have been my guiding light for Composarr.

+### License

+Composarr is licensed under the MIT License.
+This means you can freely use, modify, distribute, and private use.
+We are not liable for any damages or warranties.
+For the full license details, you can [view the MIT License here](https://opensource.org/licenses/MIT).